1. Idaho Naming Guidelines

 3. Find Available Domain Names

-When choosing a business name, another important consideration is whether your desired web domain is available.
-It is crucial to have a URL that matches your business name.
+Another important consideration when choosing a business name is whether your desired web domain is available.
+It is crucial to have a URL that matches your Idaho business name.
 Even though it seems small, this can make a huge difference in how potential customers find you business.

 4. Register Your Idaho Business Entity Name